adrior11/todo/README.md

 ### Reset the todo list

 Reset a todo list, clearing all todos.
-This action will automatically create backup file.
+This action will automatically create a backup file.

 ```sh
 todo reset